How to Start the Drying Process: Restoration of Water Damaged Walls

 Specialists use reliable equipment that runs continuously to accelerate the drying process.
 Once the water damaged walls are thoroughly dry, ServiceMaster EMT technicians continue to monitor the premises.
 When drying levels are optimum, we safely remove the equipment from the area.

 Count on ServiceMaster EMT to restore your water damaged walls quickly.
-We offer dependable emergency water damage restoration services to businesses and residential homeowners in Los Angeles, Las Vegas, Bullhead City, and the surrounding areas.
+We offer dependable emergency water damage restoration services to businesses and residential homeowners in the Southern California and Nevada.

 Give us a call at (800) 376-6678 for emergency water damage restoration.